boldlinestudios/laravel-revenuecat-api/README.md

 echo $subscription->givesAccess();      // true
 ```

 For the full catalog of examples with code, see [ENDPOINTS.md](ENDPOINTS.md).
-For a complete reference of all DTOs, see [DATA.md](DATA.md).
+For a complete reference of all API response data structures, see [DATA.md](DATA.md).

 ## Installation